 How do you make a ho-hum image more exciting?
 Photoshop gives us many ways to do this and one of them is to add texture to images.

 Hey there!
 I’m Cara and as a product photographer, I’m always looking for ways to add extra punch to my images.
-Adding texture is a great way to do this and it is super easy with the right images.
+Adding texture is a great way to make your design fancier and it is super easy with the right images.
 Let me show you!

 Table of Contents

 Keep in mind that adding texture won’t work well with all images.
 Textures will get lost in busy backgrounds and may look funny if the original background is too dark or too light.

 Thus, choose your image with care.
 Be intentional when shooting the image if you are planning to add texture later.

 For this tutorial, we’re going to spice up this simple, somewhat bland photo of the Eiffel Tower from Pexels.com.

 Step 1: Open Your Images in the Same Document

 Open both your images in Photoshop.
 With the texture image open, hit V on the keyboard to select the Move tool.